reframejs/reframe/docs/usage-manual.md

 We will discuss later why.

 Let's now run our Hello World page.
-For that, we use the reframe CLI, and we need React.
+For that, we will use the reframe CLI and we will need React.
 Let's install these two.

 ~~~shell